Prosecutors search Commerzbank in tax evasion probe

 FRANKFURT German prosecutors searched Commerzbank (CBKG.DE) offices on Tuesday, looking for evidence that a foreign life insurance company may have helped German investors evade taxes.

-State prosecutors in Bochum said around 270 tax officials searched the bank's headquarters and branches across Germany, looking into the sale of wealth management products "disguised" as tax-efficient life insurance policies.
+State prosecutors in Bochum said around 270 tax officials participated in the raids across Germany, probing the sale of wealth management products disguised as life insurance.

-"The aim was to enable clients to avoid tax on investment income," the prosecutors said in a statement.

-The raids are the latest in a series by German prosecutors investigating tax evasion.

-In November last year, Unicredit (CRDI.MI) unit HVB and the German unit of Swiss lender UBS UBSN.VX were searched.

-Germany's largest bank Deutsche Bank (DBKGn.DE) was also the subject of raids one year ago as part of an investigation into tax evasion, money laundering and obstruction of justice linked to trade in carbon permits.

-Commerzbank said on Tuesday that its offices were searched as part of the investigation and said it was cooperating fully with authorities.
+Commerzbank confirmed that its offices were searched as part of the investigation.
+The prosecutors did not identify the insurer involved.

-"The investigations are not directed at the bank but at individual employees at another financial services provider," a Commerzbank spokesman said, declining to give further detail.

-Bochum prosecutors did not identify the insurer involved but said in a statement they were investigating more than 200 instances beginning in 2006 when staff of the life insurer were suspected of having helped clients avoid German taxes.

-German financial daily Handelsblatt cited industry sources as saying on Tuesday that the probe was focused on Italy's Generali (GASI.MI) and that investigators expected to find evidence of tax evasion in the hundreds of millions of euros.
+German financial daily Handelsblatt cited industry sources as saying on Tuesday that the probe was focused on Italy's Generali (GASI.MI).

-Generali said in a statement it was aware of the media report but said it had not been notified of any tax probe.

-"We confirm that neither Generali Pan Europe nor any other entity in the Generali Group has received any notification by any authority relating to these reported allegations," Generali said.

 NEW YORK Snap Inc's in-demand shares opened for trading on Thursday at $24 on the New York Stock Exchange a day after pricing at $17 per share.